Fast dynamical similarity analysis: Results

 \subsubsection{Invariance under geometric deformations}

-We first investigated the insensitivity of fastDSA variants to purely geometrical transformations (i.e., those that leave the underlying dynamics intact).
-More specifically, we investigate whether fastDSA maintains invariance under geometric deformations that preserve the attractor topology.
+We first investigated the insensitivity of \fastDsaTermAbbrivPlu\ variants to purely geometrical transformations (i.e., those that leave the underlying dynamics intact).
+More specifically, we investigate whether \fastDsaTermAbbriv\ maintains invariance under geometric deformations that preserve the attractor topology.

-The application of all fastDSA methods on geometric deformations that preserve the attractor structure suggests that fastDSA, similar to the original DSA \citep{ostrow2023beyond}, maintains invariance under these transformations.
-We compared the performance and computational efficiency of fastDSA with the original DSA based on simulation of a neural system known to represent head direction in the brain, which implements a ring attractor topology embedded in a network of $n$ neurons \citep{wang2022multiple}.
+The application of all \fastDsaTermAbbrivPlu\ methods on geometric deformations that preserve the attractor structure suggests that \fastDsaTermAbbriv, similar to previous methods \citep{ostrow2023beyond}, maintains invariance under these transformations.
+We compared the performance and computational efficiency of \fastDsaTermAbbriv\ with previous methods \citep{ostrow2023beyond} based on simulation of a neural system known to represent head direction in the brain, which implements a ring attractor topology embedded in a network of $n$ neurons \citep{wang2022multiple}.
 We use a conventional network architecture and drive the network using constant input and dynamic noise.
 Dynamics of the network result in an activity bump moving around the ring attractor at a roughly constant velocity (\autoref{fig:fig4_new}a, left):

 where $s$ represents synaptic activations, and $\phi$ is the neural transfer function that converts synaptic activations into firing rates.
 The nonlinearity was provided by a Rectified Linear Unit (ReLU).
 To ensure robust dynamics for path integration, two rings with slightly offset connectivity profiles were implemented, distinguished by the $\pm \gamma b(t)$ term. $A$ represents the resting baseline input to the neurons, $b$ describes the driving input that the network integrates, $\gamma$ is the coupling term, $\tau$ is the time constant and $\xi$ denotes the noise term of activity.
 The connectivity matrix $W$ implements a continuous attractor architecture, primarily characterized by local inhibitory interactions, which ensures stable and robust dynamics for path integration.
 Lastly, we randomly sampled (with a uniform distribution) the network size within the range $n \in [100, 250]$ in each trial.
 We then applied a continuous geometric deformation that preserved the ring topology while altering the geometry of the neural activation $r$ via a sigmoid transformation: